Outdoor Classroom Day Campaign Overview

 The Playtime Matters report brings together both previous research and new findings that make the case for playtimes being a key part of the school day.
 It shows that outdoor play at school helps develop healthy, curious and active kids who are better connected to their environment.
 It brings together evidence that shows that time outdoors is particularly important for children’s mental health – reducing stress, giving a sense of calm and simply making them happier.

-In 2020 alone, more than 200,000 Australian children were registered to participate in the day from schools in every corner of the country from Christmas Island to Campbelltown, and Bruny Island to Broome.
+Across the length of the campaign, Australian children have been registered to participate in the day from schools in every corner of the country from Christmas Island to Campbelltown, and Bruny Island to Broome.

 In Western Australia more than 50% of all primary schools have taken part in the campaign.
 And in a survey taken of participating teachers from the 2017 campaign indicates a strong understanding among Australian educators that outdoor learning, and play, is fundamentally important to children’s concentration, social skills, imagination creativity and overall happiness.